 This course refines the skills acquired in FRN 3003: Advanced French Language, Literature and Culture.
 The class will continue to review French grammar and read, analyze, and write about French literature from the 18th- through the 21st-century, including literature in French written outside of France.
 The class will also read one literary work in its entirety, and continue with the study of French and Francophone culture through newspaper articles, web-related activities, songs and films.
 Prerequisite: FRN 3003, Advanced French Language, Literature, and Culture, or its equivalent.
-(Spring)
+(Fall) (alternate years)

 FRN 3029/FRN 5029: The Exotic Other in the 18th-Century French Novel (3 cr.)

 In the 18th-century, certain French novels and short stories showed outsiders, exotic others, from Africa, Persia, Turkey, Siam, China, Peru, and the Americas visiting Europe and commenting on what they observed there.
 Other works were based on accounts of actual foreigners with whom the writers came into contact through travel narratives.
 In this course, the class will examine the figure of the exotic other, both real and imaginary, in novels and short stories from Montesquieu's Lettres persanes (1721) to Voltaire's L'Ingénu (1767) and analyze their role within the social and political context of 18th-century French society.
 Prerequisite: FRN 3024, Introduction to the Analysis of French Texts, or its equivalent.

 FRN 3031/FRN 5031: French and Francophone Culture through Literature and Film (3 cr.)